diddip21/knx_to_openhab/README.md

 # KNX to openhab generator
-Generate an openhab text configuration based on an ETS GA export.
+Generate an openhab text configuration based on an ETS project File.
 Despite all things and items, the sitemap for basicui is generated.
 The semantic model is supported.

-## Export GAs:
-Select all GAs in ETS.
-Exportformat: CSV.
-Format 1/1 "Name/Adresse", SCV Seperator Tabulator.
-The GAs should follow the scheme floor/room/message.

 ## Run
 - edit `config.json`
     - the default locations for the output files match directly, if you create a `openhab` directory and mount the `/etc/openhab` there. (under linux use e.g. `sshfs pi@[myIP]:/etc/openhab openhab`)
-- run `python3 ets_to_openhab.py`
+- run `python3 knxproject_to_openhab.py`

 ## drop words
 Within the configuration, there is a field `drop_words`.
 There you can define words which should not be used in labels.
 E.g. lights have already a bulb symbol.
 So the word light is not needed in the description.
 However, if the description would be empty after cleanup, the words are not dropped! (e.g. you have a `light right` and a `light left` -> bulb symbols with the words `right` and `left`.
 If you have only one light, the name will not be shortend as it is already short ;) )

+## ETS devices

+IP Gateway: will match by `config` - devices - gateway - hardware_name and gets IPv4 Address from description field

 ## ETS description field